 A pressure washer takes the same principle to the extreme; it uses a gas-powered engine or an electric motor to boost water pressure to 1000-4000 PSI.
-We’re talking about serious water pressure that can actually clean stuff.
+With that level of pressure, you can make anything you clean virtually spotless.